Digital Strategy | Web Design

 - Able to work off of Finder which is easier to navigate when moving files in and around programs.

 - How many backups to a backup can a gal have?
 Having to constantly backup manually added an extra step to my already busy schedule.

-- The fear of the device falling and loosing files (which has happened to me years ago and still haunts my nightmares from time to time).
+- The fear of the device falling and losing files (which has happened to me years ago and still haunts my nightmares from time to time).